sentora/sentora-installers/install/CentOS-6_4/compile/README.md

 ZPanel Installers Compile httpd 2.4.7 and php
 =================

-command for compile httpd 2.4.7 php and config init file
+command for compile all dependencie and config init file

 compillation directory

-httpd : /etc/zpanel/bin/httpd

-php : /etc/zpanel/bin/php
+/etc/zpanel/bin/

+include

+wget 1.15
+expat 2.1.0
+libuuid 1.0.2
+db 4.8.30
+postgresql 9.3.2
+mysql 5.6.15
+apr 1.5.0
+apr-util 1.5.3
+apache 2.4.7

+the list is not yet completed

 not finish please dot not use